openthc/sso/README.md

 ## API

-An API exists to query Company and Contact information as well the the
+An API exists to query Company and Contact information as well the directory of Licenses.
+See the [OpenTHC API Documentation](https://api.openthc.org/doc/#_authentication) for more information.

 ## Profile

-A Company profile provides information about the billing plan too
+A [Company profile](https://api.openthc.org/doc/#_company) provides information about the billing, contacts, and licenses.

-A Contact profile is a name, email and phone number.
+Contact profiles consist of a name, email and phone number.

 ## SMS-2FA